For this church:

-Constructed of red brick with stone quoins, it consists of a nave, porch in the middle of the east side, round apse, bellcote with one bell at the north end and chancel added in 1898 when restoration took place.
+Constructed of red brick with stone quoins, it consists of a nave, porch in the middle of the east side, round apse, and bellcote with one bell at the north end.
+The apse was added in 1897 when restoration took place.

 The church building is unusual in being aligned north to south, the altar being at the south end.

 A pair of marbled classical pillars at the west end support the bellcote.
-A brick cross adorns the wall above the pulpit.
 There is a simple tie-beam roof and plain Gothic windows.

-Particular thanks to Rowan Gillam-Hull for research on this entry.
+Particular thanks to Rowan Gillam-Hull and Andy Nicholson for research on this entry